-I am an artist who does not believe that life, and therefore art, is a spectator sport.
-I am informed by the theater.
+I am very much informed by the theater.
 You don’t lean back in a theater seat and say, “Entertain me.”
 For the actors to do their jobs well, the audience has to be just as involved as the actors in order to give something back for the actors to respond to.
+It's a collaborative event, an emotional conversation between creator and viewer.
+The same is true for non-performance artwork.
 Nor do you walk into a gallery and just look at paintings on a wall.
-Pictures are something you engage with.
-So, put down the damn phone.
+Pictures are something you should engage with just as emotionally as you would with musicians at a concert.
+For that reason, I break the picture plane the same way an actor breaks the fourth wall and talks directly to the audience.
+I break the plane down with text in order to let the viewer in the artwork.
+Titles, for me, are more like captions.

 Also, from the theater, I've learned that art has an ephemeral quality.
 The only place where it is truly saved or preserved is in the heart and in the mind of the viewer.